input-leap/wiki-prs/wiki/Troubleshooting.md

 ```
 - If you see `CONNECTED` you are able to connect to the server
 - If you see `Server Certificate` the SSL encryption is working
 - You may see `verify error:num=18:self signed certificate`.
-Barrier generates a self-signed certificate, so this is nothing to be concerned about
+Input Leap generates a self-signed certificate, so this is nothing to be concerned about

 __Steps to try if unsuccessful:__
-- Make sure the Barrier server [process is runnning](#processes_running)
+- Make sure the Input Leap server [process is runnning](#processes_running)
 - Make sure that port `24800` inbound is being allowed through any software firewalls or hardware firewalls between the devices
 - Make sure that port `24800` outbound is being allowed through any software firewalls on the client
-- Instructions for adding Barrier to the Windows firewall can be found [here](Adding-Barrier-to-the-Windows-Firewall.md)
+- Instructions for adding Input Leap to the Windows firewall can be found [here](Adding-Input-Leap-to-the-Windows-Firewall.md)

 [Back to Top](#top)

 ## <a name="multiple_instances">Multiple Instances</a>
-Multiple instances of the background services that Barrier uses (`barriers` on the server, and `barrierc` on the client) can cause issues.
+Multiple instances of the background services that Input Leap uses (`barriers` on the server, and `barrierc` on the client) can cause issues.
 For example, if another `barriers` process is running in the backround it will prevent the current process from binding to port `24800` and you may see incorrect status in the GUI.

 ### Windows
 - Press `Ctrl + Shift + Esc` to open the _Task Manager_